SnowflakePowered/librashader/CLI.md

   -p, --preset <PRESET>
           The path to the shader preset to load

+  -w, --wildcards <WILDCARDS>...
+          Additional wildcard options, comma separated with equals signs.
+The PRESET and PRESET_DIR wildcards are always added to the preset parsing context.

+          For example, CONTENT-DIR=MyVerticalGames,GAME=mspacman

+      --params <PARAMS>...
+          Parameters to pass to the shader preset, comma separated with equals signs.

+          For example, crt_gamma=2.5,halation_weight=0.001

+      --passes-enabled <PASSES_ENABLED>
+          Set the number of passes enabled for the preset

   -i, --image <IMAGE>
           The path to the input image